zerocracy/judges-action/README.md

   and then run the entire cycle
   inside a new Docker container.
 Obviously, you need to have [Docker] installed.
-The Docker image will be deleted by the end of the build (either success or failure).
+The Docker image is deleted by the end of the build (either success or failure).

 In order to run "live" tests of some judges, do this: